An Employer’s Responsibilities Following a Workplace Accident

 If an employee is injured at work due to a fault with a vehicle, this too could also be the responsibility of the employer.
-(That is, providing the employer failed to ensure adequate risk assessments were carried out.)
-Any responsibilities being neglected could lead to a personal injury claim.
+That is, providing the employer failed to ensure adequate risk assessments were carried out.
+Any responsibilities being neglected could lead to a personal injury compensation claim.

 Some working roles can involve tasks that require repetitive actions.
-In some instances, it is the responsibility of the employer to make sure workers are being properly rotated and/or rested to avoid RSI.
+In some instances, it is the responsibility of the employer to make sure workers are being properly rested to avoid repetitive strain injuries.